Last Updated on

-I’m a huge fan of baby wearing.
+I’m a huge fan of babywearing.
 I have used and love soft structure carriers, ring slings and wraps.

 Features of the Boba wrap

-It has a simple design, no buckles, straps or buttons.
+The Boba wrap has a simple design, no buckles, straps or buttons.
 It evenly distributes baby’s weight so it’s comfortable for a long wear time.

 I love the spandex blend because that little bit of stretch keeps things snug and from stretching out on you.

 This wrap can support a weight Range of 7-35lbs.
 I personally love wraps for newborn babies but they are made to still be supportive even once your baby is older.

 I read the instructions and practiced a bit.
-It is a bit of a learning curve but with a little practice it clicks and is actually pretty easy to tie.
+There is a little bit of a learning curve but with a some practice it clicks and is actually pretty easy to tie.
 I can tie it in seconds now.
 I would definitely recommend practicing as soon as you get it so it’s ready to go when needed.

 Watch this video a few times if you need help tying it and you will be a pro in no time!